HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 REG <- REG op OPERAND
 ```

 In contrast to similar historical register-memory designs, there is no operation which does a read and write operation to memory in the same instruction.
 For example, there is no "increment memory" instruction, since this would require two memory operations and is not pipeline friendly.
 Memory access is performed on a machine word, half-word or byte basis.
 Besides the implicit operand fetch in an instruction, there are dedicated memory load / store instructions.
-Computational operations and memory refrence operations use a common addressing model, also called **operand mode**.
-In additon to the memory register mode, one operand mode supports also a three operand model ( Rs = Ra OP Rb ), specifying two registers and a result register, which allows to perform three address register for computational operations as well.
+Computational operations and memory reference operations use a common addressing model, also called **operand mode**.
+In addition to the memory register mode, one operand mode supports also a three operand model ( Rs = Ra OP Rb ), specifying two registers and a result register, which allows to perform three address register for computational operations as well.
 The machine can therefore operate in a memory register model as well as a load / store register model.

 ### Memory and IO Address Model